 OUR initiatives We will address our mission through these initiatives: citizen climate journalism, intersectional climate justice, citizen climate science, climate knowledge bridging, and climate action.

-OUR programs We will carry out our initiatives through the Story Lab, the #HOW2 campaign, the Data Lab, the Clean Lab, and the Bridge Lab.
+OUR programs We will carry out our initiatives through the Story Lab, the #HOW2 campaign, Wave Watchers, and UnPublished.

 our inclusivity policyWe welcome the involvement of people who identify as cis-het male in sharing climate stories, sharing climate research, collaborating, and as allies.
 However, In order to hold space in surf, science, and climate justice for people who identify as female , BIPOC, non-binary, or LGBTQ, we will privilege those perspectives and our travel experiences are not open to cis-het male participants.